 The scoring of each risk as high or medium is determined based on the scoring of the risk within the Group's risk register.
 This scoring takes into account the potential impact and likelihood associated with the crystallisation of each risk (the assessment of impact takes into account both potential and reputational issues).
 Only high and medium risks are considered sufficiently significant for disclosure in the annual report.

 The Group works on significant, complex and potentially hazardous projects which require continuous monitoring and management of health and safety risks.
-Ineffective management of health and safety issues could lead to a serious injury or death or damage to property or equipment.
+Ineffective management of health and safety issues could lead to a serious injury, death or damage to property or equipment.

 A serious health and safety incident could lead to the potential for legal proceedings, regulatory intervention, project delays, potential loss of reputation and ultimately exclusion from future business.
 New sentencing guidelines have come into force which have the potential to impose significant fines even where no actual harm has occurred.

-- Established safety systems, site visits, safety audits, monitoring and reporting, and detailed health and safety policies and procedures, are in place across the Group.
+- Established safety systems, site visits, safety audits, monitoring and reporting, and detailed health and safety policies and procedures are in place across the Group, all of which focus on prevention and risk reduction/elimination.

-- Thorough and regular employee training programmes (including behavioural safety training) under the leadership of the new Group SHE director (appointed in July 2016).
+- Thorough and regular employee training programmes (including behavioural safety training).

 - Director-led safety leadership teams established to bring innovative solutions and to engage with all stakeholders to deliver continuous improvement in standards across the business and wider industry.